Geocaching: Challenge cache

-Challenge caches require a geocacher to complete a reasonably attainable geocaching-related task before being able to log the find.
+This requires a geocacher to complete a reasonably attainable geocaching-related task before being able to log the cache as a find online.
+It does not restrict geocachers from finding the cache and signing the logbook at anytime.
+However a geocacher is not allowed to log a find on the geocaching website unless they qualify for the challenge specified in the cache description.
 Examples include finding a number of caches that meet a category, completing a number of cache finds within a period of time, or finding a cache for every calendar day.
-On geocaching.com it is considered a subtype of the Mystery cache, while it is a type on its own on opencaching.us.